ACU017/ACU017/README.md

 I’m a Full Stack Developer, Polyglot, and Writer

 Welcome to my GitHub profile!
 I hope you enjoy the projects I've uploaded here.
 I completed a Full Stack Development bootcamp at CodeOp.
-You can find more about my school [here](link_to_school).
+You can find more about my school [here]([link_to_school](https://codeop.tech/)).

 ## Tech Stack
 - Main stack: (M)ERN, with MongoDB certification in progress.